-Get Kanban Tool, a flexible and easy to use visual management online software, that will enable you to foresee and neutralize bottlenecks and impediments, predict the project completion time and the actual number of team members needed on it.
+Get Kanban Tool, a flexible and easy to use visual management online software, that will enable you to foresee and neutralize bottlenecks and impediments, predict project completion time and the actual number of team members needed on it.

-Apart from CFD, Kanban Tool gives you the most effective task visualization, greatly customizable boards, informative Kanban cards, adjustable Work In Progress limits, seamless Time Tracking, even more Analytics (Breakdown Chart, Lead and Cycle Time and a Time Report).
+Apart from CFD, Kanban Tool gives you the most effective task visualization, greatly customizable boards, informative Kanban cards, adjustable Work In Progress limits, seamless Time Tracking, Process Automation and even more Analytics - Breakdown Chart, Lead and Cycle Time and a Time Report.
 So, not only will you be better informed about the project, but you will also improve your overall productivity.
-Try this method now for free and see how much more you can know about the project before it's even half-way through.
+Try this method now for free, and see how much more you can learn about the project, before it's even half-way through.